test-automation-in-practice/dd-spring-amqp/documentation/production.md

 #### Publisher Confirms

+For unroutable messages, the broker will issue a confirmation once the exchange verifies a message won't route to any queue (returns an empty list of queues).
+If the message is also published as mandatory, the basic.return is sent to the client before basic.ack.
+The same is true for negative acknowledgments (basic.nack).

+For routable messages, the basic.ack is sent when a message has been accepted by all the queues.
+For persistent messages routed to durable queues, this means persisting to disk.
+For quorum queues, this means that a quorum replicas have accepted and confirmed the message to the elected leader.

+##### How to
 The feature which checks the data safety from sending the message to the queue is known as Publisher Confirms.
 1. In Spring AMQP the `CachingConnectionFactory` is used for that purpose and its published type is set to `CORRELATED`.
 2. `RabbitTemplate` instance is created with the factory and the mandatory property is set to true, also a callback function is set to the confirm callback property.
 This way you can get callback messages on the rabbit template when a message was acknowledged.